CosticaPuntaru/react-vs-angular/readme.md

 **Note**:
-if you use redux, this example is not good bevause you'll need to define actions and reducer/s for each form, passing all the data to the store(that may double the loc's)
+if you use redux this example is not good, you need to define actions and reducer for each form, and pass all data to the store, the may double the line numbers

 ### redux-form
-redux form may handle some of the form boilerplate from you, but is limited, is wierd and in some cases even stupid - it bundles all the validations together, cannot realy use async(server side) validations, etc
+redux form may handle some of the form boilerplate from you, but is limited, is wierd, and in some cases even stupid, bundles all valitations together, cannot realy use async(server side) validations,

 ### validations
 #### react
-in react is pretty hard to do validations overall and the reusability is close to none.

-example in mylocal-hq:
+in react is pritty hard to do validations overall, and the reusability is close to none. example in mylocal-hq:

-see the fallowing
+see the following

 app/plugins/digital-dashboards/views/pages/edit.page.jsx#onBoardSave
 app/plugins/digital-dashboards/views/sections/boards.section.jsx#onBoardSave